-- Due to the recent COVID-19 pandemic, our shares of common stock have traded and could continue to trade at a discount from NAV and our 6.875% Series A Term Preferred Stock due 2024 may not trade at a favorable price. - Our common stock price may be volatile and may decrease substantially. - · SEC regulations may limit the number of shares we may sell pursuant to our shelf registration statement. - · Our common stockholders' interest in us may be diluted if they do not fully exercise subscription rights in any rights offering. - If we issue additional preferred stock, the net asset value and market value of our common stock will likely become more volatile. - Any amounts that we use to service our indebtedness or preferred dividends, or that we use to redeem our preferred stock, will not be available for distributions to our common stockholders. - Our common stock is subject to a risk of subordination relative to holders of our debt instruments and holders of our preferred stock. - · Holders of any preferred stock have the right to elect members of our Board and class voting rights on certain matters. - · You may not receive distributions or our distributions may decline or may not grow over time.
+- Due to the recent COVID-19 pandemic, our shares of common stock have traded and could continue to trade at a discount from NAV and our 6.875% Series A Term Preferred Stock due 2024 and our 6.125% Series C Term Preferred Stock due 2026 may not trade at a favorable price. - Our common stock price may be volatile and may decrease substantially. - SEC regulations may limit the number of shares we may sell pursuant to our shelf registration statement. - Our common stockholders' interest in us may be diluted if they do not fully exercise subscription rights in any rights offering. - · If we issue additional preferred stock, the net asset value and market value of our common stock will likely become more volatile. - Any amounts that we use to service our indebtedness or preferred dividends, or that we use to redeem our preferred stock, will not be available for distributions to our common stockholders. - Our common stock is subject to a risk of subordination relative to holders of our debt instruments and holders of our preferred stock. - · Holders of any preferred stock have the right to elect members of our Board and class voting rights on certain matters. - You may not receive distributions or our distributions may decline or may not grow over time. - We cannot assure you that we will be able to successfully deploy the proceeds of any offering conducted within any particular time frame.
+We have broad discretion over the use of such proceeds, including to satisfy operating expenses.